 - Where such information is available

-- The amount of time the students will spend taking the assessment, and the schedule for the assessment; and
+- The amount of time the students will spend taking the assessment, the schedule for the assessment; and

 - The time and format for disseminating results.